 How much extra do smokers pay for life insurance?

 It’s also worth bearing in mind that the amounts charged vary between insurers.
-This is why it’s always vital to do your research and compare life insurance policies before making a final decision.
+This is why it’s always important to do your research and compare life insurance policies before making a decision.

 Start a life insurance quote